Fast fashion is being challenged by the new US ethical fashion startup, virtue + vice

 By replacing one spinning machine and one loom, you create 150 jobs!
 In India where jobs are scarce, job creation is huge

 Virtue+vice is also doing its part in responsible supply-chain innovation.
-By providing an alternative and raising awareness, Melanie is shining a light on how fast fashion manufacturing methods are negatively impacting the world.
+By providing an alternative and raising awareness about fast fashion and ethical clothing, Melanie is shining a light on how fast fashion manufacturing methods are negatively impacting the world.

 Clothing items by virtue + vice are made using ancient garment practices and new technology.
 They also produce a minimal carbon footprint, whilst the artisans who make them work in a safe environment and are compensated properly.

 Melanie’s debut collection includes on-trend prints on natural fabrics which not only make the wearer feel proud about their fashion purchases, but they look great at the same time.

 Everything sold on her website includes a fully transparent product profile which explains each step of the production life cycle – from conception to delivery.
 Melanie’s mission is in-sync with a growing trend in purpose-led purchasing, ethical clothing and putting an end to fast fashion.